VanshDeshwal/notes/Data Science Notes/DL Specialization/3. Structuring Machine Learning Projects/Week 1/ML Strategy 1.md

 - The last examples are not natural perception task, rather learning on structural data.
 Humans are far better in natural perception tasks like computer vision and speech recognition.
 - It's harder for machines to surpass human-level performance in natural perception task.
 But there are already some systems that achieved it.

-### Improving your model performance
+# Improving your model performance

-- The two fundamental asssumptions of supervised learning:
+- The two fundamental assumptions of supervised learning:
     1. You can fit the training set pretty well.
 This is roughly saying that you can achieve low **avoidable bias**.
     2. The training set performance generalizes pretty well to the dev/test set.
 This is roughly saying that **variance** is not too bad.
 - To improve your deep learning supervised system follow these guidelines: